labgem/PPanGGOLiN/docs/dev/contribute.md

     This allows you to modify the code and experiment with new features directly.

-6. **Apply Code Formatting with Black:** We have integrated Black as our code formatter to maintain consistent styling.
-Code changes are automatically checked via a GitHub Action in our CI, so ensure your code is formatted with Black before committing.
+6. **Apply Code Formatting with Black:**
+    We have integrated [Black](https://github.com/psf/black)  as our code formatter to maintain consistent styling.
+Code changes are automatically checked via a GitHub Action in our CI, so **ensure your code is formatted with Black before committing**.

     ```{tip}